 After my fourth visit to the park, I met Tom Booth.
 He saw I had a camera, and asked about the photos I was taking.
 At the time Tom has the caretaker of the park.
 In the past, he fought developers who would have turned it into yet another gaudy Jersey Shore condo complex, ensuring the park would remain a peaceful haven for the residents of Long Branch.
 My conversation with Tom left a lasting impression on me.
 Tom had chosen to devote his life to something he loved — the park — and made certain it would be preserved for others.
 Tom was the antithesis of most of the people I meet on the Jersey Shore, most of whom are loud, thoughtless, hateful pigs.
 Tom was a true mensch.

-Sadly Tom passed away.
+Sadly Tom passed away last year.
 There is a bench by the pond dedicated to his memory.